Table of Contents

 Europe: The Historic Core and the Periphery

-Europe’s economic geography is characterized by the “Blue Banana” a highly developed corridor of urbanization and industry stretching from north-west England, through the Low Countries, the Rhine Valley in Germany, and into northern Italy.
-This corridor benefits from easy access to the North Sea and the Rhine River valley, forming the historic heart of the Industrial Revolution and modern European wealth.
+Europe’s economic geography is characterized by the “Blue Banana”—a densely urbanized and industrial corridor stretching from northwest England through the Low Countries and the Rhine Valley in Germany into northern Italy.
+This region benefits from access to the North Sea and Rhine River, historically fueling the Industrial Revolution and establishing Europe’s wealth.

 Asia: The Dynamic Archipelago and the Vast Inland

-Asia presents the starkest contrasts in economic geography.
-The continent’s wealth is overwhelmingly concentrated along its eastern and southern coasts.
-This “archipelago of prosperity” includes the mega-cities of Japan (Tokyo, Osaka), South Korea (Seoul, Busan), China (Shanghai, Shenzhen, Hong Kong), and Southeast Asia (Singapore, Bangkok, Ho Chi Minh City).
-These zones have become the workshop of the world by exploiting their deep-water ports and access to global shipping lanes.
+Asia presents some of the most pronounced disparities in economic geography.
+Wealth overwhelmingly concentrates along its eastern and southern coastlines, forming an “archipelago of prosperity” with mega-cities like Tokyo, Osaka, Seoul, Shanghai, Shenzhen, Hong Kong, Singapore, Bangkok, and Ho Chi Minh City.
+These coastal zones have become the manufacturing and innovation hubs of the world, fueled by deep-water ports and strategic access to global shipping lanes.

 Africa: Resource Extraction and the Urban Coastline

-Africa’s economic geography is heavily defined by its resource endowments and colonial history, which prioritized coastal extraction over inland integration.
-The continent’s wealth is largely clustered in a few distinct zones: coastal cities, resource extraction enclaves, and highland agricultural areas.
+Africa’s economic geography is deeply shaped by its resource endowments and colonial history that prioritized coastal extraction points over inland integration.
+Wealth clusters primarily around a few distinct zones: coastal megacities, resource extraction enclaves, and highland agricultural areas.

 South America: The Rim and the Interior Challenge